Arthur Ongley

 Arthur Montague "Joe" Ongley OBE (21 June 1882 – 17 October 1974) was a New Zealand lawyer, politician, and cricket and rugby union player and administrator.
 Born in Oamaru, he later lived in Wellington, Napier, and Hokitika, before settling in Feilding.
 He excelled in a number of sports and Ongley Park in Palmerston North, used for cricket and rugby, is named for him.
 His most notable sporting activity was as a cricketer, and he played four first-class matches.
 He served as an administrator on the New Zealand Cricket Council and was the organisation's president.
 He was a solicitor and then barrister in Feilding, and became Crown Solicitor in Palmerston North.
 He was a member of the Feilding Borough council and was the town's mayor from 1913 to 1919.

 Early life

-Ongley was born in Oamaru, the son of the gardener Frederick Ongley (died 1944 in Wellington) and his wife, Mary Ann Ongley (née Mullin).
+Ongley was born in Oamaru, the son of a gardener, Frederick Ongley (died 1944 in Wellington) and his wife, Mary Ann Ongley (née Mullin).
 His father, born in Sussex, arrived in 1872 and settled in Oamaru, where his parents married in 1877.
 Frederick "Fred" William Ongley (1879–1969), a judge at the Compensation Court, was an elder brother.
 The geologist Mont Ongley (1888–1976) was a younger brother.
 He attended St. Patrick's College, Wellington.